Chronology of discoveries of water on Mars: Mars Global Surveyor

 Gullies on one wall of Kaiser crater.
 Gullies usually are found in only one wall of a crater.
 Location is Noachis quadrangle.

 Full color image of gullies on wall of Gorgonum Chaos.
 Image is located in the Phaethontis quadrangle.

 A few channels on Mars displayed inner channels that suggest sustained fluid flows.
 The best-known is the one in Nanedi Valles.
 Another was found in Nirgal Vallis.

 Inner channel (near top of the image) on floor of Nanedi Valles that suggests that water flowed for a fairly long period.
 Image from Lunae Palus quadrangle.

 Many places on Mars show dark streaks on steep slopes, such as crater walls.
 Dark slope streaks have been studied since the Mariner and Viking missions.
 It seems that streaks start out being dark, then they become lighter with age.
-Often they originate with a small narrow spot, then widen and extend downhill for hundreds of meters.
+Often, they originate with a small, narrow spot, then widen and extend downhill for hundreds of meters.
 Streaks do not seem to be associated with any particular layer of material because they do not always start at a common level along a slope.
 Although many of the streaks appear very dark, they are only 10% or less darker than the surrounding surface.
 Mars Global Surveyor found that new streaks have formed in less than one year on Mars.

-Several ideas have been advanced to explain the streaks.
-Some involve water, or even the growth of organisms.
 The generally accepted explanation for the streaks is that they are formed from the avalanching of a thin layer of bright dust that is covering a darker surface.
 Bright dust settles on all Martian surfaces after a period of time.

 Dark streaks can be seen in the images below, as seen from Mars Global Surveyor.

 Layers in Tikhonravov crater in Arabia.
 Layers may form from volcanoes, the wind, or by deposition under water.
 The craters on the left are pedestal craters.
 Dark slope streaks are seen to originate from certain layers (you may need to click on image to see the streaks).

 Tikhonravov crater floor in Arabia quadrangle.
 Click on image to see dark slope streaks and layers.